-Approved RPAs: Following approval of the RPA by the R&P Committee, it will move forward for analysis at the assigned DAC.
+Approved RPAs: If a proposal is passed approved by the R&P Committee, it will move forward to analysis at the assigned DAC.
 At this time, the principal investigator will be asked to review and sign the NCDR Terms and Conditions Letter which describes the roles and responsibilities of the principal investigator.
-Once an RPA is approved, the proposal topic and/or proposal scope of the analytic work may not be changed without resubmitting an updated RPA for review.
 See the section below, Data Analysis for Approved RPAs, for more information on the analysis process.